 She launched the Oprah Winfrey Network, Oprah's Book Club and O Magazine

-In 1996, Oprah launched Oprah’s Book Club, which selected a literary title for viewers to read and discuss each month.
+In 1996, Winfrey launched Oprah’s Book Club, which selected a literary title for viewers to read and discuss each month.
 The call for a nationwide reading group helped boost publishers’ bottom line as each featured book quickly became a bestseller.

 The club featured works from a wide range of authors, including Pearl S. Buck, William Faulkner, Barbara Kingsolver, Toni Morrison, and Lalita Tademy, among others.
 The club continued to run after the end of Winfrey’s talk show.

 Two years later, in 1998, Winfrey invested in the Oxygen network, a cable channel geared toward women.
-And in 2000, Oprah debuted O, The Oprah Magazine, featuring a celebration of life, lifestyle, spirituality, arts and culture.
+And in 2000, Winfrey debuted O, The Oprah Magazine, featuring a celebration of life, lifestyle, spirituality, arts and culture.
 Winfrey has appeared on the cover more than 200 times.

 On January 1, 2011, Winfrey launched the Oprah Winfrey Network, a cable TV platform that featured reality TV shows, dramas and classic series.